VICHY ENACTS LAW LEADING TO REQUIRED WORK SERVICE

 Because so many young German men were needed on Germany’s Eastern Front to engage the Soviet Army, Adolf Hitler, toward the end of spring 1942, insisted that the French collaborationist government of Philippe Pétain, whose capital was in the central France town of Vichy, assign some 350,000 French workers to fill the gap in the labor supply available in Germany.
 On June 22, 1942, Vichy prime minister Pierre Laval announced the enactment of the relève, whereby French workers were encouraged to volunteer to work in Germany to secure the release of upwards of 1.6 million French soldiers (a kind of personnel swap) who were captured in the Battle of France (May–June 1940), and who were held in POW camps in Germany and Eastern Europe or worked in German-run factories, mines, or on farms.
 Only about 17,000 French workers, mostly unemployed laborers and not the technically skilled workers Nazi Germany needed to conduct its war against the Allied powers (principally the U.S., Great Britain, and the Soviet Union), had signed up by August 1942, despite times being hard.

 And so on this date, September 4, 1942, Pétain and Prime Minister Laval signed off on the “loi du 4 septembre 1942 relative à l’utilisation et à l’orientation de la main-d’œuvre,” or “Law of 4 September on the use and guidance of the workforce.”
 The legislation led to the establishment in February 1943 of the Service du travail obligatoire (compulsory labor service), or STO as it was commonly referred to.
 The STO was a national draft, applicable to German-occupied France in the north and west of the country as well as the unoccupied Free Zone (Vichy France).
-Every French male aged 18 to 50 and every unmarried woman aged 21 to 35 was required to give two years’ service to work in either Germany or France as a substitute for service in the military.
+Every French male aged 18 to 50 and every unmarried woman aged 21 to 35 was required to give 2 years’ service to work in either Germany or France as a substitute for service in the military.
 There was a mad scramble for deferments: women sought marriage partners, young men joined the police force or looked for work on the railroad or in mines.
 Still, roughly 600,000 to 650,000 Frenchmen wound up working in Greater Germany (Germany, Austria, parts of Poland and Czechoslovakia) between June 1942 and July 1944.
 French employers were outraged at being deprived of so many skilled workers.
 One million French workers remained in France, working in factories in the service of Germany, either willingly or as forced labor.
 After the Soviet Union and Poland, France was Germany’s largest forced labor provider, delivering the Nazis the largest number of skilled workers.
 Some 250,000 French POWs were also forced to work for the Reich from 1943 onwards, having been “reclassified” as civilian workers.

 It is unclear how many French POWs were repatriated under the relève requisitions of June 1942 and the later STO compulsory labor levies (probably few) except to say that by August–September 1944 nearly 600,000 French POWs had been reclassified by the Germans as Zwangsarbeiter (forced laborers) along with 654,782 French civilians.
 What is clear is that Vichy labor legislation undermined the legitimacy of Pétain’s collaborationist regime and increased active resistance to the German occupiers.
 Many families schemed to prevent their members affected by French law and the general census of French workers from being identified as eligible workers.
 The French Protestant church boldly asserted that there was an “insurmountable” contradiction between the Gospels and forced labor.
 French bishops and archbishops met in conference and declared it was not a sin to evade the STO.
 A significant number of young people who dodged the STO joined the maquis, quasi-guerrilla groups that grew into a powerful force to harass Vichy and German authorities in 1943 and 1944.
 In Paris alone, the school population fell from nearly 200,000 in 1938–1939 to about 50,000 in the spring of 1944.
 STO conscripts also formed the first among 35,000 Frenchmen who escaped from France to North Africa to join the Free French, Charles de Gaulle’s government-in-exile, and the French Army of Liberation (L’Armée française de la Libération), which landed with the Allies in Normandy (Operation Overlord) and Southern France (Operation Dragoon) to expel the Germans from all of France in 1944 and defeat Hitler’s Germany in 1945.